 The idea with CSDM is that each Configuration Item belongs to a Service.
-Service can be either “business service” or a “technical service” depending on the CI and its place in the service taxonomy.
+A Service can be either Business Service or a Technical Service, depending on the CI and its place in the service taxonomy.
 For example:

-- if a customer (end user) calls to Service Desk to report an issue related to a CI, that CI should be related to a Business Service Offering subscribed by the customer.
+- If a customer (end-user) calls the Service Desk to report an issue related to a CI, that CI should be connected to a Business Service Offering subscribed by the customer.

 - If an IT expert reports an incident related to a database instance, that CI should be related to a Technical Service Offering responsible for maintaining and/or supporting the database.